i-neti/.github/profile/README.md

 * Confidentiality under NDA
 _We make an agreement on protection of data transferred.
 Our employees sign a non-disclosure agreement_
-* Individual SLA
+* Individual SLA:
    _We agree the level of service with each customer: we ratify availability of specialists, reaction time and terms of works_
-* Seamless work
+* Seamless work:
 _Your projects will not stop resulting from sick leaves or annual leaves.
 If a developer gets ill, we will fast change a specialist_
-* Stable rates guarantee
+* Stable rates guarantee:
 _We record the rate in the agreement — you can plan your budget at ease_
 * Entry interview
 _Test a specialist before he gets down to the project to make